This is the Setoid.Functions.Injective module of the agda-algebras library.

 (Note that here we are viewing the maps as functions on the underlying carriers

-of the setoids; an alternative for setoid functions, called ∘-injective
+of the setoids; an alternative for setoid functions, called ∘-injective, is proved below.)

 module compose {A : Type a}(_≈₁_ : Rel A α) {B : Type b}(_≈₂_ : Rel B β) {C : Type c}(_≈₃_ : Rel C γ) where open FD ∘-injective-bare : {f : A → B}{g : B → C} → Injective _≈₁_ _≈₂_ f → Injective _≈₂_ _≈₃_ g → Injective _≈₁_ _≈₃_ (g ∘ f) ∘-injective-bare finj ginj = finj ∘ ginj